Arun9739/Paryatana/README.md

 # PARYATANA
-A front-end website for travel agency.
+A front-end website for a travel agency.
 <br><br>

 <p align="center"> https://arun9739.github.io/Paryatana/ </p>
 <h1 align="center"> Paryatana </h1>

 <p align="center">
-Paryatana is the front-end website for travel agency.
-The website has all details regarding the tourist places, available hotels, and available car bookings.
-The tourist packages announced by the travel agency are also displayed in the website.
-The various attractive places of our country are also mentioned.
-The details of founder, manager are also put in the webpage.
-There are links to social media of Paryatana website.
+Paryatana is a front-end website created for a travel agency.
+The website contains details about popular tourist destinations, beautiful hotels and car rental services.
+The website also details about different tourist packages with an emphasis on beautiful destinations across the country.
+We have a section that talks about the founder and manager of the website and the links to our social media pages are also attached.
 </p>

 <br> <br>